Closure looms for Hong Kong's pro-democracy Apple Daily after raids

 Apple Daily and Next Digital management could not be reached for comment.
 Apple’s financial news team said in an article it had already ceased publishing online as of Tuesday morning.

-The jewel in Lau’s Next Digital media business, Apple Daily is a popular tabloid founded 26 years ago that mixes pro-democracy discourse with celebrity gossip and critical reports on China’s Communist leaders.
+The jewel in Lai’s Next Digital media business, Apple Daily is a popular tabloid founded 26 years ago that mixes pro-democracy discourse with celebrity gossip and critical reports on China’s Communist leaders.

 Hundreds of police raided the newspaper last week in a national security probe in which senior Apple Daily executives were arrested for alleged “collusion with a foreign country” and HK$18 million ($2.3 million) in assets frozen.